dougireton/dougireton.github.com/source/_posts/2013-03-02-send-application-deploy-times-to-statsd-in-a-chef-recipe.markdown

   # ...
 end

-ruby_block "End of MobileSecure deployment" do block do
+ruby_block "End of app deployment" do block do
     # calculate elapsed time for deployment and send to StatsD
     deploy_end = Time.now